ovimasbul83/TEEBAY/README.md

 1. Clone the repository.
 2. Navigate to the server `cd TEEBAY/server/` and run `npm install`.
 3. Create a database with PostgreSQL.
-4. Set up environment variables in a `.env` file aling with database URL.
+4. Set up environment variables like PORT and database url in a `.env` file
 5. Initialize the database with `npx prisma migrate dev`.
 6. Start the server with `npm start`.